CalS496/262ComputerVision/README.md

 5.9.17

-Mission: To establish a foundation in which future computer jobs or students can start/pick up from.
+Mission: To establish a foundation and build a database in which Computer Science students can start/pick up from.

 Vision: To eventually develop the necessary tools & programs to make an appparatus capable of distance gauging, 3D projection, and possibly more.